Trump threatens Colombia’s Petro, says Cuba ‘looks like it’s ready to fall’

 Trump has made no secret of his ambitions to expand the US presence in the Western Hemisphere and revive the 19th century Monroe Doctrine, which states that Latin America falls under the US sphere of influence.

-Trump has called his 21st century version the “Don-roe Doctrine”.
+Trump has called his 21st century version the “Don-roe Doctrine.”

+The US president’s comments on Sunday were not his first threats against Colombia and Cuba.

-The US president has also previously threatened both Colombia and Cuba.
-Over the weekend, he said that Petro has to “watch his a**” and that the political situation in Cuba was “something we’ll end up talking about, because Cuba is a failing nation”.
+Following the US actions over the weekend, Trump said that Petro has to “watch his a**” and that the political situation in Cuba was “something we’ll end up talking about, because Cuba is a failing nation”.